And the Band Played On (film): Closing montage

+As of November 2025, Earvin "Magic" Johnson is the only celebrity featured in the closing montage still living.

 Critical reception

 Most reviewers agreed that the filmmakers had a daunting task in adapting Shilts's massive, fact-filled text into a dramatically coherent film.
 Many critics praised the results.
-Film review website Rotten Tomatoes gives the film a 100% "Fresh" rating based on eight reviews.
+Film review website Rotten Tomatoes gives the film a 100% "fresh" rating based on eight reviews.

 Tony Scott of Variety stated that "if there are lapses, director Spottiswoode's engrossing, powerful work still accomplishes its mission: Shilts's book, with all its shock, sorrow and anger, has been transferred decisively to the screen."

 John O'Connor of The New York Times agreed that the adaptation "adds up to tough and uncommonly courageous television.
 Excessive tinkering has left the pacing of the film sluggish in spots, but the story is never less than compelling."

 Ken Tucker of Entertainment Weekly graded the film B+ and called it an "intriguing, sometimes awkward, always earnest combination of docudrama, medical melodrama, and mystery story.
 The stars lend warmth to a movie necessarily preoccupied with cold research and politics, and they lend prestige: The movie must be important, since actors of this stature agreed to appear.
 The result of the stars' generosity, however, works against the movie by halting the flow of the drama every time a familiar face pops up on screen.
 The emotions and agony involved in this subject give Band an irresistible power, yet the movie's rhythm is choppy and the dialogue frequently stiff and clichéd.
 The best compliment one can pay this TV movie is to say that unlike so many fact-based films, it does not exploit or diminish the tragedy of its subject."

-In a review from Time Out New York, the writing team thought "so keen were the makers of this adaptation of Randy Shilts's best-seller to bombard us with the facts and figures of the history of AIDS that they forgot to offer a properly dramatic human framework to make us care fully about the characters."
+Time Out New York wrote, "So keen were the makers of this adaptation of Randy Shilts's best-seller to bombard us with the facts and figures of the history of AIDS that they forgot to offer a properly dramatic human framework to make us care fully about the characters."
 The review also says that the multiple issues the film attempts to cover "make for a disjointed, clichéd narrative."

-Richard Zoglin of Time magazine wrote "Shilts's prodigiously researched 600-page book has been boiled down to a fact-filled, dramatically coherent, occasionally moving 2 hours and 20 minutes.
+Richard Zoglin of Time magazine wrote: "Shilts's prodigiously researched 600-page book has been boiled down to a fact-filled, dramatically coherent, occasionally moving 2 hours and 20 minutes.
 At a time when most made-for-TV movies have gone tabloid crazy, here is a rare one that tackles a big subject, raises the right issues, fights the good fight."

-The team from Channel 4 believed the film "is stifled by good intentions and a distractingly generous cast of stars in leads and cameos."